Blue Catfish, Neoarius graeffei (Kner & Steindachner 1867)

 Distribution

-Found in the northern half of Australia from the Ashburton River and the Houtman Abrolhos islands, Western Australia, to the Hunter River, New South Wales.
-The species is also found along the southern coast of New Guinea.
+Northern half of Australia, from the Houtman Abrolhos islands and the Ashburton River in the Pilbara region of Western Australia, north and east around to the Hunter River in New South Wales.
+(A specimen at Museums Victoria was collected from the mouth of the Betka River mouth, Victoria).
+The species also occurs along the southern coast of New Guinea.

-Blue Catfish occur in a variety of habitats from swiftly to slow-flowing clear or turbid freshwaters, estuaries and inshore coastal marine environments.
+Occurs in freshwater and estuarine habitats, including swiftly to slow-flowing clear or turbid freshwaters, estuaries and inshore coastal marine environments.

 Features